ValerieNguy/CSE151A_Final_Project/README.md

   - The relatively high MSE suggests that the model does not fully capture non-linear relationships in the dataset.
   - Some features (e.g., `pickup_hour`) were excluded due to their cyclic nature but might add predictive power with proper transformations.

-- **Future Improvements**:
+- **Next Model Ideas**:
-  1. Include cyclic transformations for features like `pickup_hour`.
+  1. Include cyclic transformations for features like `pickup_hour` to see if this feature is important in predicting total fare.
   2. Explore advanced models such as Ridge Regression, Random Forest, or Gradient Boosting to capture non-linear relationships.
-  3. Incorporate external datasets (e.g., traffic or weather data) to provide additional context for fare prediction.
-  4. Add boolean indicators for surcharges to retain more granular details in the model.
+  3. Add boolean indicators for surcharges to retain more granular details in the model.